Tuesday, October 12, 2010

 Sporting Life 10km Toronto, May 02, 2010

 We arrived in to Toronto on Saturday afternoon and drove the course.
 We had been told that it was a downhill course but I did not expect it to be that downhill.
 There were a few slight uphills but compared to the downhill sections they did not really count.
+A good chance to run a really fast 10km.
+I was told that the times run on this course would be 20-30 seconds faster than on a flat course.

 On the start line there were 14,000 runners ready to run down what they say is the longest street in the world ‘Yonge street’ in support of kids with cancer.
 A really great cause.
 It was supposed to be raining with thunder storms but luckily it was holding off.
 Great running weather – overcast, 15 degrees Celsius and minimal winds.